 Up until recently, eggplant was on the very short list of vegetables I don’t like.
 But then I figured out it was a matter of preparation.
 I found like eggplant grilled or roasted, as in this Quinoa with Grilled Eggplant, Spinach and Feta recipe.

 There is some debate about it, but I definitely support the idea of salting eggplant before cooking.
-The process reduces the potential for the eggplant to come out bitter or soggy, as explained in this article.
+The process reduces the potential for the eggplant to come out bitter or soggy.

 For today’s Tomato and Eggplant Pasta recipe, I browned the eggplant in the skillet before getting going on the rest of the sauce.
 I got the idea and method from this recipe on Chowhound.